GoogleCloudPlatform/serverless-spark-workshop/README.md

 Lab 9 - TEKsystems<br>

 # Contributing
-See the [contributing instructions](CONTRIBUTING.md) to get started contributing.
+See the [contributing instructions](CONTRIBUTING.md) to start contributing.

 # License
 All solutions within this repository are provided under the Apache 2.0 license.
 Please see the [LICENSE file](LICENSE) for more detailed terms and conditions.

 # Disclaimer
 This repository and its contents are not an official Google Product.

 # Contact
-Interested in doing a Spark Workshop?
-Please fill out this [form.](https://docs.google.com/forms/d/e/1FAIpQLSeNB5IK6Fk0Tz1kBuLbCPIOBmG64KCxduY-JUi1-nGJAiOFbQ/viewform?resourcekey=0-7zyKJwrk3goAImmNjeV2ng)
+Interested in doing a guided, hands-on Spark Workshop?
+Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeNB5IK6Fk0Tz1kBuLbCPIOBmG64KCxduY-JUi1-nGJAiOFbQ/viewform?resourcekey=0-7zyKJwrk3goAImmNjeV2ng).